wenleicao/wenleicao.github.io/_posts/2018-06-16-Power-BI-Dashboard-User-Side-Filter-Issue.md

 First we want to know if we are able to send hard coded dashboard link out via SSMS.
 You need to set up dbmail following the following link
 <https://blog.sqlauthority.com/2008/08/23/sql-server-2008-configure-database-mail-send-email-from-sql-database/>
-after that, I try to execute the following code, need to change to msdb database,
+after that, I try to execute the following code, need to change to msdb database, Also notice: I use an fake email to replace my real email.

 USE msdb
  GO